NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/dev_log.md

   - Massbank cert expires Aug 15, will likely have to download a newer cert.
 Possible more sustainable solutions: Use Let’s Encrypt Root CA, or (back up plan) auto renew the cert (parse through a live TLS connection)
   - Keyboard plays when entering compound, not too concerning, but ideally should not be doing that.
 Not an immediate bug to address, but making note of it.
   - Consider help text for explaining what m/z is - end user may not understand what is happening
+  - Consider using a different library for keyboard

 - **Next Steps:**

+  - Displaying all m/z values, and hz values after transformation.
   - Experiment further with algorithm options
   - Integrate additional spectral databases beyond MassBank
   - Develop a searchable database of recently generated samples